musix787-sketch/databases/source/postgresql.rst

 Functionality that sets it apart
 ----------------------------------------

-.. grid:: 2

-   .. grid-item-card:: Data types
+Data types

 - ``JSONB`` for schema-flexible document data, indexable
 - ``ARRAY`` columns
 - Native ``UUID``, ``INET``, range types
 - Full-text search built in

-   .. grid-item-card:: Extensibility
+Extensibility

 - PostGIS for geospatial data
 - pgvector for embeddings and similarity search
 - Foreign data wrappers to query other databases
 - Custom functions in SQL, PL/pgSQL, or even Python

 .. _pg-indexes: